Skip to content

 tallest wnba player ever

-Mattera was drafted by the Connecticut Sun in the 2005 WNBA Draft but was quickly traded to the San Antonio Silver Stars in exchange for Margo Dydek.
+Mattera was selected by the Connecticut Sun as the 8th overall pick in the 2005 WNBA Draft WNBA.
+However, she was traded to the San Antonio Silver Stars on April 16, 2005, in exchange for Margo Dydek, the tallest player in WNBA history Basketball Reference.

 7. Maria Stepanova – 6’8″